eheyden/X-Team-59/x_team_style_guide.md

 # X-Team 59 Style Guide

-Helps keeping code consistent and helps develop good habits for the future as well.
+Helps in keeping code consistent and helps develop good habits for the future as well.

 ## Naming conventions